Varicose veins: Endovenous thermal ablation

 ELA and ERA require specialized training for doctors and special equipment.
-ELA is performed as an outpatient procedure and does not require an operating theatre, nor does the patient need a general anaesthetic.
+EVTA is performed as an outpatient procedure and does not require an operating theatre, nor does the patient need a general anaesthetic.
 Doctors use high-frequency ultrasound during the procedure to visualize the anatomical relationships between the saphenous structures.

 Some practitioners also perform phlebectomy or ultrasound-guided sclerotherapy at the time of endovenous treatment.
 This is also known as an ambulatory phlebectomy.
 The distal veins are removed following the complete ablation of the proximal vein.
 This treatment is most commonly used for varicose veins off of the great saphenous vein, small saphenous vein, and pudendal veins.
 Follow-up treatment to smaller branch varicose veins is often needed in the weeks or months after the initial procedure.